needle-mirror/com.unity.sentis/Documentation~/run-a-model.md

 worker.Execute(inputTensor);
 ```

-When you run a model for the first time in the Unity Editor, it might be slow because Sentis needs to compile code and shaders.
-Later runs are faster.
+The initial execution of a model within the Unity Editor may be slow as Sentis needs to compile code and shaders.
+Subsequent runs will be faster due to caching.

-Refer to the `Run a model` example in the [sample scripts](package-samples.md) for an example.
+For an example, refer to the `Run a model` sample in the [sample scripts](package-samples.md).

 ## Additional resources